-In preparing the special purpose financial statements, management and Board of Directors are responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the special purpose financial statements, management and Board of Directors are responsible for assessing the Company's ability to continue as a going concern and disclosing, as applicable, matters related to going concern.

 The Board of Directors are also responsible for overseeing the Company's financial reporting process.